sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-quick-start/cp-mobile-dev-kit-quick-start.md

 These are the [metadata definitions](https://help.sap.com/doc/69c2ce3e50454264acf9cafe6c6e442c/Latest/en-US/docs-en/reference/schemadoc/App.schema.html) available in the editor and the format in which these metadata definitions are stored in the editor.
 Just to brief on some of these:

-- **`InitializeOffline.action`**: For Mobile applications, this action binds the application to the Mobile Services Offline OData server and downloads the required data to the offline store on the mobile device.
-For Web applications, it will initialize the service to be consumed in online mode.
+- **`InitializeOffline.action`**: For Mobile applications, this action binds the application to the Mobile Services Offline OData server and downloads the required data from the `SampleServiceV4` to the offline store on the mobile device.
+For Web applications, it will initialize the `SampleServiceV4` service to be consumed in online mode.

 - **`DownloadOffline.action`** and **`UploadOffline.action`**: These actions are applicable to Mobile client only.
-Using app initialization, data is downloaded to the offline store.
-If you want to have the application download any updated data from the backend server or upload changed data to the backend server, these actions will be needed.
+Using Mobile app initialization, data is downloaded to the offline store.
+If you want to have the application download any updated data from the backend server or upload changed data to the backend server (`SampleServiceV4`), these actions will be needed.

 - **`Success & Failure Message action`**: Here are some messages showing up in the app on a successful or failure of data initialization, sync etc.